bids-standard/bids-matlab/CONTRIBUTING.md

 For our needs we are using a JSON conversion of that schema: this conversion is done by the script `convert_schema.py`.

+This conversion should happen automatically via continuous integration (see the [github action](.github/workflows/update_schema.yml)) when pushing to the repo or opening a pull-request.
+But if you need to trigger it manually, here is how to do it.

 To install the required packages to run it, you can set up a virtual environment as follow.